mdn/content/files/en-us/web/api/htmltextareaelement/reportvalidity/index.md

 ---
-title: "HTMLButtonElement: reportValidity() method"
+title: "HTMLTextareaElement: reportValidity() method"
 short-title: reportValidity()
-slug: Web/API/HTMLButtonElement/reportValidity
+slug: Web/API/HTMLTextareaElement/reportValidity
 page-type: web-api-instance-method
-browser-compat: api.HTMLButtonElement.reportValidity
+browser-compat: api.HTMLTextareaElement.reportValidity
 ---

 {{APIRef("HTML DOM")}}

-The **`reportValidity()`** method of the {{domxref('HTMLButtonElement')}} interface performs the same validity checking steps as the {{domxref("HTMLButtonElement.checkValidity", "checkValidity()")}} method.
-If the value is invalid, this method also fires the {{domxref("HTMLButtonElement.invalid_event", "invalid")}} event on the element, and (if the event isn't canceled) reports the problem to the user.
+The **`reportValidity()`** method of the {{domxref('HTMLTextareaElement')}} interface performs the same validity checking steps as the {{domxref("HTMLTextareaElement.checkValidity", "checkValidity()")}} method.
+If the value is invalid, this method also fires the {{domxref("HTMLTextareaElement.invalid_event", "invalid")}} event on the element, and (if the event isn't canceled) reports the problem to the user.

 ## Syntax